void-linux/void-docs/src/config/media/sndio.md

 ### Default device

-[sndiod(8)](https://man.voidlinux.org/sndiod.8) uses the first alsa device by default.
-To use another alsa device for sndio's default device `snd/0` add the flags to use specific devices to the service configuration file.
+[sndiod(8)](https://man.voidlinux.org/sndiod.8) uses the first ALSA device by default.
+To use another ALSA device for sndio's default device `snd/0` add the flags to use specific devices to the service configuration file.

 ```
 # echo 'OPTS="-f rsnd/Speaker"' >/etc/sv/sndiod/conf
 ```

-Use the `-f` flag to chooses a device by its alsa device index or its alsa device name.
+Use the `-f` flag to chooses a device by its ALSA device index or its ALSA device name.

 ## Volume control